ROHITGEDAM1073/Double-EMA-Trading-Strategy/README.md

 # Double-EMA-Trading-Strategy
-We Use long and Short Ema on Heiken Ashi Charts to open and exit trades
+We Use long and Short EMA on Heiken Ashi Charts to open and exit trades